Off the wind on this heading lie the Marquesas

 There are a few higher-end hotels on the islands, but the most popular lodging is a ‘pension’.
 Pensions are guesthouses operated by local residents, with rooms generally located next to or within their homes.
 They typically offer home-cooked breakfast and dinner as well.
-And not only does this type of lodging provide a much more immersive experience, it generally costs a good bit less than a hotel!
+Not only does this type of lodging provide a much more immersive experience, it generally costs a good bit less than a hotel!

 Getting there is definitely the most environmentally unfriendly part of visiting the Marquesas, but there are a few ways to mitigate this impact.
 Perhaps it’s easiest to put it in terms of how I would (and hopefully will one day soon!) plan my own travel to the islands.
 Basically, I’d try to (1) take the fewest and most direct flights possible, (2) offset the flight emissions, (3) pack lightly, and (4) once there, stay as long as I possibly can.
 Because let’s face it, visiting a place like this is pretty much the trip of a lifetime, isn’t it?

 If your legs aren’t up to climbing but you still want to explore, horseback riding or a 4×4 vehicle tour is a great way to see some of the more isolated areas of the islands.
 And while the Marquesas do not have coral reefs like most other French Polynesian island chains, the waters surrounding them are teeming with all sorts of sea life, and there are several caves that even novice divers can enter.
-And for deep-sea fishing enthusiasts, these islands are a great place to catch tuna and mahi mahi, among others.

-Mountain biking is also possible on several the islands.
+Mountain biking is also possible on several of the islands.
 From my research Hiva Oa seems to have the most trails, and bike rentals are available.
 Just keep the rugged terrain of these islands in mind, and be sure that the planned route matches your experience and level of fitness.